- Purchase the complete Expat Arrivals Qatar Guide (PDF)

 How do I get a visa for Qatar?

-Visas, which enable foreigners to enter the country, are obtainable from one's nearest Qatari embassy or consulate.
+Visas are obtainable from Qatari embassies or consulates.
 In Qatar, work residence permits enable expats to stay and work in the emirate.
-These are applied for at the Ministry of Interior in Qatar, and the expat's employer has to sponsor the application in order for it to be successful.
+These are applied for at the Ministry of Interior in Qatar, and the expat's employer has to sponsor the application.